cs-fullstack-2019-spring/html-input2-ic-tdude0175/README.md

-# html-input2-ic
+# HTML Input 2 IC
-HTML Input 2 IC
+Reproduce the form in the provided image